-The American Silver Eagle Coin is the official American silver bullion coin and was first released by the U.S. Mint in 1986 after its release was authorized by the Liberty Coin Act of 1985.
-The coin only comes in 1 oz and has the nominal face value of $1 The American Silver Eagle is guaranteed to contain one troy ounce of 99.9% pure silver.
+The American Eagle silver coin is the official American silver bullion coin and was first released by the U.S. Mint in 1986 after its release had been authorized by the Liberty Coin Act of 1985.
+The coin only comes in 1 ounce and has the nominal face value of $1.
+The American Eagle silver is guaranteed to contain one troy ounce of 99.9% pure silver.
 The U.S. Mint certifies the content, weight, and purity of the coin.
-The Silver Eagle is produced at three different mints, the Philadelphia Mint, the San Francisco Mint, and the West Point Mint.
+The silver Eagle is produced at three different mints, the Philadelphia Mint, the San Francisco Mint, and the West Point Mint.
 Aside from the bullion version, the U.S. Mint also produces a proof version and an uncirculated version for coin collectors.

-There have been several special issues of the American Silver Eagle throughout the last two decades.
+There have been several special issues of the American Eagle silver coin throughout the last two decades.
 The “Philadelphia Set” from 1993, for example, commemorates the bicentennial of the striking of the first official United States coins at the Philadelphia Mint in 1793.
-Another popular special edition is the “United States Millennium Coinage and Currency Set” form 200 included a 2000 Silver Eagle bullion, a 2000 Sacagawea Dollar with a burnished finish, and an uncirculated 1999 series one-dollar bill with a serial number beginning with the numbers “2000”.
-The most recent special issue was released in November 2012, the “2012 United States Mint Limited Edition Silver Proof Set” which contains a 2012 proof Silver Eagle coin, five proof 90% silver quarters from the American the Beautiful Quarters program, one 90% silver Kennedy half dollar and one 90% Roosevelt dime.
+Another popular special edition is the “United States Millennium Coinage and Currency Set” form 200 included a 2000 silver Eagle bullion, a 2000 Sacagawea Dollar with a burnished finish, and an uncirculated 1999 series one-dollar bill with a serial number beginning with the numbers “2000”.
+The most recent special issue was released in November 2012, the “2012 United States Mint Limited Edition Silver Proof Set,” which contains a 2012 proof silver Eagle coin, five proof 90% silver quarters from the American the Beautiful Quarters program, one 90% silver Kennedy half dollar and one 90% Roosevelt dime.

-The legal value of $1 which reflects the Silver Eagle’s issue and monetization as coins.
+The legal value of the silver Eagle is $1.
 The coins are legal tender for all debts public and private at their face value.
-Yet, this face value does not correspond to their intrinsic value which is greater and is determined through their silver content and current price for silver.
+Yet, this face value does not correspond to their intrinsic value, which is greater and is determined through their silver content and current price for silver.
 Most bullion issues are not especially expensive and are traded at a premium plus their intrinsic value; most proof and uncirculated versions are more expensive.
 Special editions sell for a lot more, of course, such as the 2006-W 20th Anniversary Set (uncirculated) for $1, 850.